-The slave houses on the dike that separates the Pekelmeer from the Caribbean Sea, in the south of Bonaire, are world famous and unique.
+The slave huts on the dike that separates the Pekelmeer from the Caribbean Sea, in the south of Bonaire, are world famous and unique.
 In fact, in most places in the world all memories from the time of slavery have been carefully erased.
 If you are going on holiday to Bonaire, the slave huts are definitely worth a visit.

 On Bonaire many black slaves from Africa are employed in the salt pans (on the coral island are eighteen salt pans) and on the plantations.
 In 1863 slavery came to an end, in that year slavery was abolished in the Antilles.

 The West India Company (WIC) also used Bonaire as a penal colony for soldiers who had misbehaved.
 These punished were forced, like the slaves, to work in the salt pans of the coral island.
 But the first people who had to work from the WIC in the salt pans of Bonaire were the Indians.
 The Indians were the original inhabitants of the Caribbean island.
 Many of the Indians eventually managed to escape the WIC by fleeing to Venezuela.

 The little coral stone slave houses were built in 1850.
 This was 13 years before slavery was abolished on Bonaire.
 Before that time the slaves slept in the open air or in small wooden huts.
 Different colored slave huts can be seen at two locations along the Pekelmeer.
 Near the white salt pan are the white slave huts and ocher yellow slave huts can be found at the red salt pan.
 There is also a larger house next to the white slave huts.
 This house was for the bomba (the overseer).
 The small two-person houses (barely 1.5 meters high) have no windows and have small doors where you can hardly imagine that two adult men could sleep in there.
 Sometimes six slaves slept in one house!